The Vermont Statutes Online

 § 1452.
 Securing loads of wood or wood products

-(1) Load: the total of wood or wood products being carried.
+(1) "Load" means the total of wood or wood products being carried.

-(2) Tier: the total vertical height of all wood or wood products arranged individually or in layers, or in bundles placed one above the other.
+(2) "Tier" means the total vertical height of all wood or wood products arranged individually or in layers, or in bundles placed one above the other.

-(3) Binding: chain, wire rope, steel cable, steel strapping, or nylon webbing together with tightening device.
+(3) "Binding" means chain, wire rope, steel cable, steel strapping, or nylon webbing together with tightening device.

 (b) A person may not operate a motor truck, truck tractor, trailer, or semi-trailer on a public highway carrying wood or wood products unless the load is securely fastened to the vehicle and each load or tier up to a length of five feet inclusive shall be fastened with one binding; if the length exceeds five feet but does not exceed 10 feet, it shall be fastened with two bindings; if the length exceeds 10 feet, it shall be fastened with three bindings.